'El Chapo' personally tortured and buried enemies alive, witness says

 Around 2006-07, he said, the reputed kingpin sent one of his secretaries to pick up some things from his partner "El Mayo" Zambada.
 Turns out it was an "arete," meaning a person from the Arellano Feliz cartel with whom El Chapo was at war.
 He had been kidnapped, beaten up and interrogated before and was brought on Mayo's plane.
 El Chapo’s men took him to a place where they used to sleep in the mountains of Sinaloa and next to the boss’ cabin.

 They told Guzman this person “had been severely tortured” and that he had burns all over his body, with marks from “an iron” to the point that his T-shirt was stuck to his body.
-His feet and hands were tied and was he blindfolded.
+His feet and hands were tied and he was blindfolded.
 Guzman allegedly said, "'How could they send me this a--hole like that,'" Ríos recalled.

 'EL CHAPO' TRIAL SHEDS LIGHT ON HOW DRUGS ARE BROUGHT INTO U.S.

 In spite of that, it was not until two days later that Guzman decided to go see him and started interrogating the "arete," asking about what happened with members of the Arellano Feliz cartel, Ríos testified.
 He said they spoke for about 20 minutes before the man was moved to another location where he stayed “for days.”
-Guzman's men are said to have maintained that the person already had a "really bad odor" and was starting to "decompose."
+Afterward, Guzman's men said the person already had a "really bad odor" and was starting to "decompose."

 According to Ríos, at the orders of the defendant, the "arete" was put on an elevated area in front of a small graveyard they had dug.
 He was still blindfolded with his hands and feet tied up and could only hear them.
-The reputed kingpin started interrogating him again and then just pulled out of a “25-caliber” and “shooting him.” “'Motherf---er', he said.”
+The reputed kingpin started interrogating him again and then just pulled out a “25-caliber” and “shot him.” “'Motherf---er', he said.”

 Rios alleged that "the person was (still) gasping" and he was dumped and buried alive.